Impeachment: The procedures and judges who have faced it in India

 The opposition has decided to move an impeachment motion against Chief Justice of India, Dipak Misra.
-Incidentally he would become the first sitting Chief Justice of India to face the motion if the same is moved.
+Incidentally, he would become the first sitting Chief Justice of India to face the motion if the same is moved.

-How is a judge impeached in India.
+How is a judge impeached in India?
 Here we provide you with a step by step procedure.

 A judge of the Supreme Court can be removed by an order of the President of India.
 The order can be issued following an address the Parliament which is supported by a special majority of each house- a majority of the total membership of that House and a majority of not less than two-thirds of the members of that house present and voting.